ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 Didn't someone say open source software was completely free?...

 In reality, cost estimates are more complex and involve multiple meetings with the client to discover what their product needs are, what their budget is, how fast they need the project completed, and other factors.
-Through the course of the project, the client could also request additional features, which will result in a request for funding.
+During the project, the client could also request additional features, which results in a request for funding.
 If the client is not knowledgeable about software in general, the cost estimation process can turn out to be quite difficult.
-Since our goal is to _write_ software and not _manage a project_, there is no need to explore this topic in depth.
+Since our goal is to _write_ software and not _manage a project_, there is no need to explore this topic in depth, but definitely worth bringing up.

 A cost estimate is helpful, but in order to start the project, we need a Statement of Work (SoW) and approval of funding.
 The SoW can be as simple or as complex as you want it to be.
-The ultimate goal with an SoW is to _protect yourself_ as a contractor against the client and define the work to be done.
+The ultimate goal with an SoW is 1) to _protect yourself_ as a contractor against the client, and 2) define the work to be done.
 As a software company offering your development services, if there are any items that may become points of contention in the future, **put them in the SoW**.

 ## Proposal and Statement of Work